dawsonbooth/slippi-search/README.md

 # Description

-This Node.js package is a collection of useful functions for searching through and filtering Slippi Replays.
+This Node.js package is a collection of useful functions for searching through and filtering [Slippi](https://github.com/project-slippi/project-slippi) replays.

 # Installation